 - Nathan Stahley

 In September of 2014, the Healthy By Design Coalition was awarded a tremendous opportunity to focus on becoming a more trauma-informed community.
 Through a $1.5 million federal grant, several organizations came together to spread awareness and build response.
 Over the past three years, the DE-STRESS grant has changed the way many organizations think and operate and many new resources have been put in place.
-At the end of August 2017, grant funding will end, but our journey to address trauma and its affects will very much continue.
+At the end of August 2017, grant funding ended, but our journey to address trauma and its affects still very much continues.

-Other components of the project that will continue to support our community include various marketing campaign materials including printed materials and a custom webpage (hbdyc.org/ace), a robust directory of local resources (Montana211.org), a student based mental health clinic established at Walla Walla University – Billings Campus, and a more efficient process for processing home visits for newborns.
+Other components of the project that continue to support our community include various marketing campaign materials including printed materials and a custom webpage (hbdyc.org/ace), a robust directory of local resources (Montana211.org), a student based mental health clinic established at Walla Walla University – Billings Campus, and a more efficient process for processing home visits for newborns.
+Follow the link below to view the full Trauma-Informed Training and Resource Directory.

 To truly improve community mental health and reduce substance abuse, we must better understand how the exposure to trauma – abuse, neglect, household dysfunction – affects individuals.
 We are working to create a trauma-informed community that is better prepared and has adequate resources to respond to behavioral health needs of individuals.